How much to replace electrical meter in my area

 Do I need to hire an electrician to replace my electrical meter?

-Yes, replacing an electrical meter is a job that should be done by a licensed and experienced electrician.
-Attempting to do it yourself can be extremely dangerous and is not recommended.
+Yes, replacing an electrical meter is a job that should be performed by a licensed and insured electrician.
+Attempting to do it yourself can be dangerous and may not be in compliance with local electrical codes.

 Connect with certified professionals in your area